 A: TAs are hired on a one-quarter basis.
 Each applicant is considered for the quarter(s) he/she applies for and can be selected more than once in an academic year.

-Q: Is there an interview process when applying for a TAship in Black Studies?
+Q: Is there an interview process when applying for a TA position in Black Studies?

-Q: Does the Department accept applications for summer TAships?
+Q: Does the Department accept applications for summer TA positions?

-A: Summer TAships are reserved for those who have worked as TAs in Black Studies previously.
-If you are one such person please email Theresa Harkness (firstname.lastname@example.org) to indicate that you are interested in a summer position.
+A: Summer TA positions are reserved for those who have worked as TAs in Black Studies previously.
+If you are one such person, please email Theresa Harkness (firstname.lastname@example.org) to indicate that you are interested in a summer position.

 Q: Will incomplete applications be considered?

 A: Due to the high volume of applications we receive, we are unable to review incomplete application packets.
-We recommend that you use the Application Checklist on page 2 of the application form to ensure that your application packet is complete prior to submitting it to the Department.
+We recommend that you use the Application Checklist to ensure that your application packet is complete prior to submission.

 Q: Can I submit portions of my application packet at separate times?